PG (Propylene Glycol) vs. VG (Vegetable Glycerin)

 The basics of PG and VG are quite easy to grasp.
 They both work in different ways, and each has advantages and disadvantages.
 Our advice is to start with a 50-50 PG to VG ratio then try out various combinations and see which you prefer.
 Make sure your vaping set-up can deal with the different ratios.

-Many vapers like to use different levels of PG and VG at different times, and with various flavours.
-Fruits and drink flavours often go well with PG, as the sharpness of the PG blends well with the tart or fizz of the flavouring.
-Similarly, flavours based on cream, custard and yoghurt tend to work well with high VG as the thick mouth sensation adds to the dessert-like feel.
+Many vapers like to use different levels of PG and VG at different times, and with various devices and flavours.
+Fruits and beverage flavours often go well with PG, as the sharpness of the PG blends well with the tart or fizz of the flavouring.
+Similarly, flavours based on cream, custard and yogurt tend to work well with high VG as the thick mouth sensation adds to the dessert-like feel.
 But as ever, there are no fixed rules, just follow what your tastebuds tell you!